In the last 6 months, I’ve experimented with a simple strategy that has improved my work and my health.

 The Power of Setting a Schedule, Not a Deadline

-In my experience, a better way to approach your goals is to set a schedule to operate by rather than a deadline to perform by.
+In my experience, a better way to achieve your goals is to set a schedule to operate by rather than a deadline to perform by.

 Instead of giving yourself a deadline to accomplish a particular goal by (and then feeling like a failure if you don’t achieve it), you should choose a goal that is important to you and then set a schedule to work towards it consistently.